 Chair, DBA Program, Lawrence Tech

 Kassem Ayoub Ghanem.
-(Expected Spring 2018).
+(Spring 2018).
 Moral Development Moderates the Relationship between Accountability and Ethical Leadership.

 Yong Li.
 (Spring 2016).
 The Impact of Leadership Behavior on Employee Engagement.